AylaNetworks/ayla-documentation/README.md

 ![acc-metalsmith.jpg](acc-metalsmith.jpg)

 The ability to source markdown files presents a big opportunity.
-Technical documentation writers, for example, create provide a simple markdown style guide that helps engineers and others write markdown that transforms into decent html.
+Technical documentation writers, for example, provide a simple markdown style guide that helps engineers and others write markdown that transforms into decent html.
 Writers work with engineers to understand the details and importance of the style guide.
 Writes do more editing and organizing of text, and less original content production.
 Engineers write instructions, descriptions, and definitions (in markdown).
 Writers edit and enhance these drafts.
-The Metalsmith build process produces the final product.
+The Metalsmith build process produces the final, versioned product.